ANF Les Mureaux 113: Operational history

-The 113 entered service initially with the Armée de l'Air's reconnaissance Groupes, followed by the observation Groupes, and finally replacing the venerable Potez 25s in the Groupes Aériens Régionaux reserve units.
+The 113 entered service initially with the Armée de l'Air's reconnaissance Groupes, followed by the observation Groupes, and finally replacing the ageing Potez 25s in the Groupes Aériens Régionaux reserve units.
 It was followed into service by the 117 and 115.
-From 1934 to 35, 40 of the original 113s were converted into night fighters and used to replace the Breguet 19s still in service with France's two nightfighter Groupes.
+Between 1934 and 1935, 40 of the original 113s were converted into night fighters and used to replace those Breguet 19s that were still in service with France's two night fighter Groupes.

-By the outbreak of World War II, the 115 equipped nine Groupes Aériens d'Observation, and the 117 nine more.
-By April 1940, 11 aircraft had been lost in action, leaving 228 on strength at the commencement of the Blitzkrieg in May.
-By the time of the French armistice with Germany on June 25, only 62 remained, some of these in North Africa.
+By the outbreak of the Second World War, the 115 equipped nine Groupes Aériens d'Observation, and the 117 nine more.
+By April 1940, 11 aircraft had been lost in action, leaving 228 on strength at the beginning of the Blitzkrieg in May.
+By the time of the French armistice with Germany on June 25, only 62 aircraft remained intact, some of which were stationed in North Africa.